LuiGGi629/zadania/README.md

 ## Double-valued Dictionary

 19. Function that accepts a list of three-item tuples and returns a dictionary where the keys are the first item of each tuple and the values are a two-tuple of the remaining two items of each input tuple.

+## Multi-valued Dictionary

+20. Edit the function dict_from_tuple by starting with the code from dict_from_tuple function, above, and modify it to accept a list of tuples of any length and return a dictionary which uses the first item of each tuple as keys and all subsequent items as values.